 There was also an unwinding of safe-haven trades.

 Shorter-term German bonds saw their biggest sell-off since the end of 2015 as investors piled back into French as well as Italian, Spanish, Portuguese and Greek debt.

-The Japanese yen's fall was widespread, the market's so-called fear-guage, the VIX volatility index, plunged the most since November and gold saw its biggest tumble of the year so far.
+The Japanese yen’s fall was widespread, the market’s so-called fear-guage, the VIX volatility index, plunged the most since November and gold saw its biggest tumble in more than a month.

 Asia also saw a risk rally.
 Japan’s Nikkei jumped 1.5 percent as the yen retreated, while MSCI’s broadest index of Asia-Pacific shares outside Japan edged up 0.3 percent.

 Shanghai shares fell 1.7 percent after state media signalled Beijing would tolerate more market volatility as regulators clamp down on riskier financing.